stacs-srg/valipop/docs/usage/guides/docker.md

 ## 2. Installation

-To run Valipop with Docker, you only need the image.
-However we will be running Valipop with some sample configuration which needs to be installed separately.
+To run ValiPop with Docker, you only need the image.
+However we will be running ValiPop with some sample configuration which needs to be installed separately.

 ### 2.1.
 Installing the image

-You can install the lastest valipop image by running the following command
+You can install the latest valiPop image by running the following command

 ```sh
 # In a terminal (Windows/MacOs/Linux)